softwareconstruction240/softwareconstruction/instruction/generics/generics.md

 - Chapter 6: Generic Programming. _Only_ Sections 6.1-6.4

-`Generic Programming` is a common programming language technic that is useful for strongly typed languages such as C++, C#, or Java.
+`Generic Programming` is a common programming language technique that is useful for strongly typed languages such as C++, C#, or Java.
 You can use generic programming to reuse class or function code that only differs by the type of variables they operate on.

 For example, consider the standard JDK object `ArrayList<T>`.
 The `<T>` part of the class name refers to the `type parameter` for the class.
 When you create an object based on this class you specify what type you want the generic to use.
 This means you can create an `ArrayList` that only contains `String` objects or one that only contains `Integer` objects.